How to get from Split to Hvar

 Step 2: Jelsa to Hvar Town by Taxi

-This ferry from Split arrives on the north coast of Hvar Island.
-From here, Hvar town is located some 26 km southwest of Jelsa.
+This ferry from Split arrives on the north coast of Hvar Island, in the town of Jelsa.
+From there, Hvar Town is about 26 km southwest.

 Split to Hvar by Day or Night Trip